 Our primary liquidity needs are related to the funding of general business requirements, including working capital requirements, research and development, and capital expenditures.
-The recently completed share repurchase program was funded by our cash flows from operations.
-As of December 31, 2018, our principal sources of liquidity were \$84.1 million of cash and cash equivalents and \$20.8 million of total corporate investments.
+The share repurchase program completed during the first quarter of fiscal 2019 was funded by our cash flows from operations.
+As of March 31, 2019, our principal sources of liquidity were \$90.9 million of cash and cash equivalents and \$49.1 million of total corporate investments.
+In July 2018, we started investing portions of our excess cash and cash equivalents in highly liquid, investment-grade marketable securities.
+These investments consist of commercial paper, asset-backed debt securities, corporate debt issuances and U.S. Treasury securities with credit quality ratings of A-1 or higher.
+We believe that our investments in unrealized loss positions as of March 31, 2019 were not other-than-temporarily impaired, nor has any event occurred subsequent to that date that would change that conclusion.